lrasata/todo-list-app/README.md

 ### Ongoing improvements
+- [x] User can create a category
-- [ ] User can create a category and assign it to its tasks
+- [ ] User can assign a category to a task - only the ones it created
+- [ ] Category of task is displayed and highlighted with its colour
+- [ ] User can update a category of a task
 - [ ] User is able to filter per category
 - [ ] Fix slight flickering on All tasks page --> use createApi() from RTK query to optimise number of calls
 - [ ] Fix issue toastify notification appears twice